civican/legisinfo/44-1/bills/S-5/bill_text.md

     exercise its powers in a manner that

-    protects the environment and human health, **including the health of vulnerable populations**,
+    protects the environment and human health, including the health of vulnerable populations,

-    applies the precautionary principle, **which provides** that **the** lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation **if** there are threats of serious or irreversible damage, and
+    applies the precautionary principle, which provides that the lack of full scientific certainty shall not be used as a reason for postponing effective measures to prevent environmental degradation if there are threats of serious or irreversible damage, and

     promotes and reinforces enforceable pollution prevention approaches;

   **(2)** Subsection 2(1) of the Act is amended by adding the following after paragraph (a.1):

-    protect the right of every individual in Canada to a healthy environment as provided under this Act, which right may be balanced with relevant factors, including social, economic, health and scientific factors;
+    protect the right of every individual in Canada to a healthy environment as provided under this Act, subject to any reasonable limits;

+  **(3)** Subsection 2(1) of the Act is amended by adding the following after paragraph (k):

+    encourage the development and timely incorporation of scientifically justified alternative methods and strategies in the testing and assessment of substances to replace, reduce or refine the use of vertebrate animals;

 ### Section 4

   **(1)** The portion of the definition **substance** in subsection 3(1) of the Act after paragraph (d) and before paragraph (e) is replaced by the following:

-    and, except for the purposes of sections 66 **to 66.2**, 80 to 89 and 104 to 115, includes
+    and, except for the purposes of sections 66 to 66.2, 80 to 89 and 104 to 115, includes

   **(2)** Subsection 3(1) of the Act is amended by adding the following in alphabetical order: